nplrkn/qcore/docs/backlog.md

 ## In progress
 -  UEs on LAN
-   -  flip default again?
-   -  test DHCP with real phone
-   -  UE IP allocator strategy pattern
    -  catch + fail in situation where e.g. we are in a /20 and the low byte of two UE addresses comes back as the same
-   -  setup-routing
+   -  client identifier
    -  self-review / todos
+   -  check DHCPRELEASE in tcpdump
    -  readme
 -  Clustering
 -  Is this a better design model for test UEs?: https://docs.rs/rtnetlink/latest/rtnetlink/struct.RouteMessageBuilder.html